Irish Jewish Museum: Contents and displays

 The museum is divided into several distinct areas.
-In the entrance area and corridors there is a display of photographs, paintings, certificates and testimonials.
+In the entrance area and corridors there is a display of photographs, including of past rabbis, paintings, certificates, testimonials and other documents.
+There are also illustrations relating to Jewish characters in Joyce's novel, Ulysses, including its hero, Leopold Bloom.

 The ground floor contains a general display relating to the commercial and social life of the Jewish community.
 A special feature adjoining the area is the kitchen depicting a typical Sabbath/Festival meal setting in a Jewish home in the late 19th/early 20th century in the neighbourhood.

-Upstairs, the original Synagogue, with all its ritual fittings, is on view and also the Harold Smerling gallery containing Jewish religious objects.
+Upstairs, the original synagogue, with all its ritual fittings, is on view; there is also the Harold Smerling gallery containing Jewish religious objects, including Torahs brought from other communities.